Bicycle-sharing system: Short-term checkout

 Also known as bicycle rental, bike hire or zero generation.
 In this system a bicycle can be rented or borrowed from a location and returned to that location.
 These bicycle renting systems often cater to day-trippers or tourists.
-This system is also used by cycling schools for potential cyclists who don't have a bicycle.
+This system is also used by cycling schools for potential cyclists who do not have a bicycle.
 The locations or stations are not automated but are run by employees or volunteers.

 Regional programs have been implemented where numerous renting locations are set up at railway stations and at local businesses (usually restaurants, museums and hotels) creating a network of locations where bicycles can be borrowed from and returned (e.g. ZweiRad FreiRad with at times 50 locations).
 In this kind of network for example a railway station master can allocate a bicycle to a user that then returns it at a different location, for example a hotel.
 Some such systems require paying a fee, and some do not.
 Usually the user will be registered or a deposit will be left by the renting facility.
 The EnCicla Bike Share System in Medellín on its inception in 2011 had 6 staffed locations.
 It later grew to 32 automatic and 19 staffed stations making it a hybrid between a zero generation and third generation system.